FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 - username/password
 - client_id/secret

-Details about the different authentication methods are documented in the [Aruba IoT Interface Guide](#aruba-iot-interface-guide).
+Details about the different authentication methods are documented in the [Aruba IoT Server Interface Guide](#aruba-iot-server-interface-guide).

 ### **Connection management**